CS297P-SAD/sadfs/doc/ideas.md

 		Inode : {
 				mode_t File type and mode (whether directory or file);
 				off_t Total size in bytes;
-				list of chunkids (not relevant if file type is directory);
+				list of chunkids (not relevant if filetype is directory);
 			}

 		Inode : {
 				mode_t File type and mode (whether directory or file);
 				off_t Total size in bytes;
-				list of chunkids (not relevant if file type is directory);
+				list of chunkids (not relevant if filetype is directory);
 			}
 		...
 	}